Tavistock and Portman NHS Foundation Trust: Children and young people

 New developments in child and adolescent mental health were particularly fruitful in the immediate post-war period.
-In 1948 the creation of the children's department supported the development of training in child and adolescent psychotherapy.
+In 1948, the creation of the children's department supported the development of training in child and adolescent psychotherapy.
 Dr John Bowlby supported this new training and naturalistic infant observation.
 He also developed Attachment Theory.
-Husband and wife clinicians James Robertson and Joyce Robertson showed in their film work the impact of separation in temporary substitute care on young children for example, when their parent was admitted to hospital.
-The Australian Hazel Harrison was teacher-in-charge from 1954 to 1956 where she worked with Bowlby.
+Husband and wife clinicians James Robertson and Joyce Robertson showed in their film work the impact of separation in temporary substitute care on young children, for example, when their parent was admitted to hospital.
+The Australian Hazel Harrison was teacher-in-charge from 1954 to 1956, where she worked with Bowlby.
 They looked in detail at English pre-school education.

 The Tavistock Clinic opened its Adolescent Department in 1959, recognising the distinctive developmental needs and difficulties of younger and older adolescents.
-In 1967 it absorbed the London Child Guidance Clinic, founded in 1929.
+In 1967, it absorbed the London Child Guidance Clinic, founded in 1929.

-In 1989 the Tavistock established the Gender Identity Development Service (GIDS), a highly specialised clinic for young people presenting with difficulties with their gender identity.
+In 1989, the Tavistock established the Gender Identity Development Service (GIDS), a highly specialised clinic for young people presenting with difficulties with their gender identity.

 In July 2022, following a critical independent review from Hilary Cass, it was announced that this service would be discontinued and replaced with regional clinics providing a more "holistic" approach.

 Training in education

-By the 1960s The Tavistock Clinic was also providing both 1-year and 4-year professional training courses in educational psychology, the latter embracing a teacher training element through Leicester University School of Education.
-For a number of years the senior tutor and principal psychologist for these courses was Irene Caspari who did much to promote the concept and practice of Educational therapy.
-In the 1970s systemic psychotherapy became the Tavistock Clinic's newest professional training.
+By the 1960s, the Tavistock Clinic was also providing both 1-year and 4-year professional training courses in educational psychology, the latter embracing a teacher training element through Leicester University School of Education.
+For a number of years, the senior tutor and principal psychologist for these courses was Irene Caspari, who did much to promote the concept and practice of Educational therapy.
+In the 1970s, systemic psychotherapy became the Tavistock Clinic's newest professional training.
 Applications of the clinical ideas and skills of its multidisciplinary clinicians are at the heart of its education and training, with academically validated programmes developing from the early 1990s with the University of East London, and later with the University of Essex and Middlesex University.

 Reflecting on the workplace

-Work discussion, supervised clinical practice and experiential group relations work are central to many trainings all of which aim to equip mental health workers with the emotional, organisational, and relational capacities to operate confidently in front line settings.
-A BBC TV series 'Talking Cure: Jan' brought the work of the Clinic to a wider audience in 1999 and remains relevant today.
+Work discussion, supervised clinical practice and experiential group relations work are central to many trainings, all of which aim to equip mental health workers with the emotional, organisational, and relational capacities to operate confidently in front-line settings.
+A BBC TV series 'Talking Cure: Jan' brought the work of the Clinic to a wider audience in 1999.
 Organisational consultancy by former CEO Anton Obholzer, featured in the TV series, and their edited collection, with Vega Roberts, 'The Unconscious at Work: Individual and Organizational Stress in the Human Services', remains one of the classic texts to emerge from the Tavistock Clinic.